New Year Reflections

 My senior residence, Providence Place in Holyoke, is becoming a vibrant community encouraging just what we need.
 People are sharing their interests and expertise in classes and conversations with each other.
 Everyone learns and everyone has fun.

+It is truly a challenge to deal with losses as we age, and, an equal challenge to create a new life.
+Our new neighbor Pete found a way to contribute, and inspired this post.
 And I, never having been a serious card playing person, am learning to play canasta with, and getting to know better, a very nice group of folks.
 Creating a new way to live fully is necessary, and, it is possible.

 How are YOU doing?